jonathanearl-tylertech/portfolio/src/assets/projects/portfolio.md

 media:
 - /src/assets/dog.jpg
 ---
+# Porfolio
-this is just a small projects to show off some of the work!
+this is a simple project to demo my work written with solidjs